Data-Driven Denoising of Stationary Accelerometer Signals: Datasets and Error Measures

 \subsection{Simulated Dataset}

 In stationary conditions, the gravity vector is projected into the specific force measurements of the accelerometers.
-This projection can be represented using Euler angles. \\ In our simulative setup, Euler angles are drawn within a bounded domain, and using small intervals, a rich combination of data points (orientations) is guaranteed.
+This projection can be represented using Euler angles.
+In our simulated setup, Euler angles are drawn within a bounded domain, and using small intervals, a rich combination of data points (orientations) is guaranteed.
 Using the transformation matrix (\ref{eq:T_b_n}), Euler angles dictate how gravity is projected on the sensor axes (\ref{eq:gravity}).
 Without loss of generality, the yaw angle has no influence on the gravity projection, thus it remains constant ($\psi_{sim.} = 0$), and we address only the roll and pitch angles in the range of

 Both angles are divided into intervals of $0.1$ deg, such that $\frac{15-(-15)}{0.1}=300$ increments are obtained.
 Then, the angles are combined together, and the overall number of simulated instances becomes 300$^2$=90,000 combinations.
 Notice, that in this study we limit the angles range to $\pm15 ^{\circ}$ to enable model training in fair times on our hardware (Intel i5-9600K CPU @ 3.70 GHz and NVIDIA GTX2080 GPU).
-Yet, of course, the proposed methods can be applied in any angle range, influencing only the training time.
-The inference mode (real-time) operation is not influenced by the dataset size and the training time.
-Next, synthetic noise and error terms are added to each accelerometer channel using the following error terms: \begin{enumerate} \item Velocity random walk (VRW) - accumulative error due to white noise in the measurement. \item Bias instability (BI) - stationary stochastic process which act as a low-order Gauss-Markov process. \item Bias offset (BO) - a constant offset caused by misprojection of the true accelerations. \end{enumerate}
+Yet, the proposed methods can be applied in any angle range, influencing only the training time, and once trained, inference is applicable in real-time.
+Next, synthetic noise and error terms are added to each accelerometer channel using the following error terms: \begin{enumerate} \item Velocity random walk (VRW) - accumulative error due to white noise in the measurement. \item Bias offset (BO) - a constant offset caused by misprojection of the true accelerations. \item Bias instability (BI) - stationary process which act as a low-order Gauss-Markov process. \end{enumerate} Although the first error is systematic, and the second is stochastic, both their characteristics are time invariant.
+In contrast, the random walk error is non-stationary, hardly modelable, thus threatening to violate the Gaussianity assumption.
+However, in short time periods below two minutes, higher order noise terms are assumed to remain dormant \cite{Groves2013, marinov2014allan}, such that the dynamic bias (BI) is assumed to be negligible compared to the static one (BO). \\ Fig.~\ref{f:exp_sim} illustrates the simulation, showing that the constructed dataset contains both simulated GT and measured accelerometer readings.
+Table~\ref{t:noise} specifies the synthetic additive noise values (Simulation column).